 Towns and governmental-type entities (schools, libraries, emergency services, etc.) should contact TRORC and we will contact the state.

 Remember, only flood insurance covers flood damage, and everyone can buy flood insurance, no matter where you live.

 REMEMBER, document damage through photos and copies of all receipts, and report damage promptly.
 If there is an active disaster in the region, we will make information regarding such disaster available on our home page.

 Vermont Municipal Flood Guide

 This document is meant to assist all types of Vermont town officials, boards, staff, volunteers and others, with considerations and resources related to flooding disasters.
 The Flood Guide shares actions and steps to be taken by each role at each stage: from proactive and smart advance preparations, to advance preparations to do when a major storm is forecast, and on to actions to be taken during the storm, as well as during recovery.
-This comprehensive guide is meant to be an active tool that is kept both electronically and in hard copy with your Local Emergency Operations Plan.
+This comprehensive guide is meant to be an active tool that is kept both electronically and in hard copy with your Local Emergency Management Plan.
 Numerous state and federal agencies had input into the creation of the Flood Guide.
 Our goal is that towns will share this guide both internally and with their neighboring towns, to foster resiliency throughout Vermont.

 View the document here: Vermont Municipal Flood Guide